sandipsaxena/RAG_FAQ/README.md

 ## Document
 For now, I have added some Keynotes And Characteristics[of Homeopathic Medicine] With Comparisons of some of the Leading Remedies of the Materia Medica by Henry Clay Allen, M. D.
+Users can put the relevant data in pdf, Word DC or maybe in text format

 ## Example: